BenAcord/AutoRpt/templates/training/web-300-lab/report/0-execsummary.md

 ## Introduction

-The Offensive Security WEB-300 lab documentation contains all efforts that were conducted in order to pass the Offensive Security Web Expert exam.
-This report will be graded from a standpoint of correctness and fullness to all aspects of the exam.
-The purpose of this report is to ensure that the student has the technical knowledge required to pass the qualifications for the Offensive Security Web Expert certification.
+The Offensive Security WEB-300 lab documentation contains all efforts that were conducted in order to pass the Offensive Security Advanced Web Attacks and Exploitation lab.
+This report will be graded from a standpoint of correctness and fullness to all aspects of the course.
+The purpose of this report is to ensure that the student has the technical knowledge required to complete the qualifications for the Offensive Security Advanced Web Attacks and Exploitation course.

 ## Objective

-The objective of this assessment is to perform a white-box penetration test the Offensive Security Exam network.
+The objective of this assessment is to perform a white-box penetration test the Offensive Security lab network.
 The student is tasked with following methodical approach in obtaining access to the objective goals.
 This test should simulate an actual white-box penetration test with Proof of Concept and how you would start from beginning to end, including the overall report.

 ## Requirements

-The student will be required to fill out this exam documentation fully and to include the following sections:
+The student will be required to fill out this lab documentation fully and to include the following sections:

 - Methodology walkthrough and detailed outline of steps taken